 What’s that you say?
 You never asked any such question and preservery is a made up word?
 I’m just going to pretend you didn’t say that, Internet Stranger!
 If we’re going to be doing all this drinking, we will need to fill our bellies so we don’t topple over and blight the beautiful streets of the Mile High City.

 That’s why I stopped at The Preservery, which is a casual neighborhood spot run by a couple that wanted to give back to the community.
-I’m sure that preparing delicious food is one of the nicest ways to improve one’s community!
 I know my community was improved by stuffing it full of their squash and burrata salad.
 (By my community, I mean my tummy.)

 I even liked their fresh potato chips, and potato chips and whipped cream are usually the only two foods I don’t like.
 (If you’re going to spend the calories, just eat french fries and vanilla ice cream!
 Why go for the lesser option.)